 Bite-Sized

-Microlearning breaks topics down into smaller modules that can be easily understood and remembered.
+Microlearning breaks topics into smaller modules that can be easily understood and remembered.
 That means it’s easier than ever for employees to learn something new and apply it to their jobs quickly.

 Relevant